-- 7.8.1.
-How to make a clear and efficient call to emergency services if necessary. - 7.8.2.Concepts of basic first-aid, for example dealing with common injuries, including head injuries.
+- 37. By the end of primary school, pupils will know: - .37.1.
+How to make a clear and efficient call to emergency services if necessary. - .37.2.
+Concepts of basic first aid, for example dealing with common injuries, including head injuries.